setgree/sv-meta/readme.md

 * `write_dockerfile.R` compoes a Dockerfile from information from `sessioninfo::package_info()`.

 ## Data
-* `sa_meta_data_raw.csv` is the data you need to start from script 1.
-(THIS WON'T BE INCLUDED IN THE FINAL VERSION)

-* `sv_meta_data.rds` is the main dataset [NOTE TO MAKE SURE IT'S NAMED THIS]
+* `sv_meta_data.rds` is the main dataset

-* `codebook.csv` and `codebook.pdf` provide some guidance about variable names.
+* `codebook.csv` provideS guidance about variable names.

 ## Documentation

-* `0-download-and-clean-data.txt` is the script we used to download and clean the data (it was originally an `.Rmd`).
+* `0-download-and-clean-data.md` is the script we used to download and clean the data (it was originally an `.Rmd`).
 You won't have access to our original google sheet dataset or raw data, but we're including this script as documentation.

 ## Results
 Note to self to un-ignore this folder once we're ready to publish

-### TODO